xgg0213/capstone-fp/prep-work/user-stories.md

 ### View Orders
 * As a user, I can view all my orders
-* As a user, I can see order status (pending, filled, cancelled)
+* As a user, I can see order status (pending, completed, cancelled)
 * As a user, I can filter orders by status

 ### Manage Orders
-* As a user, I can place new orders (market/limit)
+* As a user, I can place new market orders
 * As a user, I can cancel pending orders
-* As a user, I can view order details including fill price and time
+* As a user, I can view order details including price and time

 ## Transactions